RedHatGov/fips-compliant-vault/README.md

     security.provider.1=sun.security.pkcs11.SunPKCS11 <path-to-nss-pkcs11-config-file>
     security.provider.2=sun.security.provider.Sun

 Make sure to renumber the other providers.
+The path-to-nss-pkcs11-config-file parameter can use parameters to vary its location by user.
+For example, this value can be set to:

+    ${user.home}/nss-pkcs11-fips.cfg

+to enable each individual user running java to have their own NSS configuration.
+If you do this, take care that this file exists for each user on the system.

 Finally, in the EAP configuration file, make sure that you enable the ssl connector: